theabro/metomi-vms/README.md

 ### Using the NVIDIA Compiler

 It is possible to use the NVIDIA compiler instead of the GNU compiler on the VM.
 When run on EC2 instances with accelerated hardware (such as g4dn) you will be able to use the GPU.

-To install the NVIDIA HPC SDK you should [follow the instructions here](https://developer.nvidia.com/hpc-sdk), and it is recommended to install version 22.1 for the VM.
+To install the NVIDIA HPC SDK you should [follow the instructions here](https://developer.nvidia.com/hpc-sdk) after clicking "Download" where you will be asked to accept to the license agreement.
+It is recommended to install [version 22.1](https://developer.nvidia.com/nvidia-hpc-sdk-221-downloads) for the VM.

 You should include the entry "nvidia" as an arg passed to `config.vm.provision` in the AWS Vagrantfile.
 This will install some additional packages.